pulibrary/rdss-handbook/amazon_s3.md

  To locate the replication [login to amazon S3](https://princeton.edu/aws) visit [S3](https://us-east-1.console.aws.amazon.com/s3/buckets?region=us-east-1&bucketType=general) choose your bucket and then click on the management tab and look in the Replication Rules section.

+ Instructions on creating a Preservation Bucket can be found [here](https://github.com/pulibrary/rdss-handbook/blob/main/globus-preservation.md)

  In addition we will be making a third copy...

  ## Versioning Amazon S3